Scott Glenn

+On television, he played Kevin Garvey Sr. in the HBO television series The Leftovers (2014–2017), Stick in the Marvel Cinematic Universe television series Daredevil (2015–2016) and The Defenders (2017), and Jim Hollinger in The White Lotus (2025), for which he received a Primetime Emmy Award nomination.

 Early life

 Glenn has Irish and Native American ancestry.
 During his childhood, he was regularly ill, and for a year was bed-ridden, including having scarlet fever.
-Through intense training programs, he recovered from his illnesses, also overcoming a limp.
+Through intense training in boxing, wrestling and tang soo do, he recovered from his illnesses, although he would limp for a couple of years.

-After graduating from a Pittsburgh High School, Glenn entered the College of William & Mary, where he majored in English.
+After graduating from a Pittsburgh high school, Glenn entered the College of William & Mary, where he majored in English and graduated in 1961.
 He joined the United States Marine Corps for three years, then worked for about seven months in 1963 as a news and sports reporter for the Kenosha News, in Kenosha, Wisconsin.
 He tried to become an author, but found he could not write dialogue that satisfied the readers.
-To learn the art of dialogue, he began taking acting classes.
+To learn the art of dialogue, he began taking acting classes taught by William Hickey.